reem-alrashed/ImageProcessingAPI/README.md

 # Image-Processing-API
-Create an API that takes advantage of all the tools you have learned in this course.
-You'll create an image processing API that resizes and saves images to user specifications when visiting a URL
+An image processing API that resizes and saves images to user specifications when visiting a URL.

 ## Dependencies

 To install the dependencies for this project, run the following command: